ARMmbed/mbed-client/docs/Introduction.md

 - Notify
 - Cancel

-### Observe
+#### The Observe feature

-mbed DS initiates an observation request to change the value of a dynamic Resource.
+mbed Device Server initiates an observation request to see the value of a Dynamic Resource.

 **Tip:** Related parameters for the **Observe** operation are described in the [Write Attributes](#write-attributes) section.